gorfllord/mc-exercise/FUBAR.md

 Did you hear about the restaurant on the moon?
 Great food, no atmosphere.

 And so then I told the guy, "That's not a particle accelerator, that's my wife!"

+Why was Cinderella so bad at soccer?
+She kept running away from the ball.